xiansnn/RP2-micropython-libraries/lib_pico/readme.md

 This is a general purpose Filter base class implementing the generic formula : y0 = a0.x0 + a1.x1 + a2.x2 + ..... b1.y1 + b2.y2 + ....

 Then inherited classes are provided to implement PID, FileredPID, Means.

+# DHT11_v2.py
+This is a pure async driver for DHT11 temperature and humidity sensor